patternfly/patternfly-react/packages/patternfly-4/react-catalog-view-extension/src/components/CatalogTile/examples/CatalogTile.md

       title="Patternfly-React"
       vendor="provided by Red Hat"
       maxDescriptionLength={-1}
       description={
-        'This is a very long description that has overriden the default truncation function and should be truncated after three lines. ' +
+        'This is a very long description that has overriden the default truncation function and should be truncated after a few lines. ' +
         'The catalog tile has a fixed height and cuts off text as needed.
 You can also provide a custom truncation function ' +
         'to truncate the description how you see fit.
 It will be passed the description, max length, and id.'
       }